Eena contemplated Shanks’ story as she slouched on the edge of the

 “Hopeful,” Ian whispered in her ear.

-At present, hope was all any of them could cling to.
+This word caught her off guard.
+At present, hope was all any of them

 She sighed heavily, not wanting to spar with him further.
-Her eyes naturally wandered to the captain,
+Her eyes

-and she watched him as he watched Jinatta laughing in Agus’ bulky arms.
-Then the captain’s attention shifted to his
+laughing in Agus’ bulky arms.
+Then the captain’s attention shifted to his queen.

 Looking away, she muttered to Ian, “I’ll never get used to this.
-If they were on Earth they would be
+If

-together.
-It would be their choice, no
+they were on Earth they would be together.
+It would be their choice, no one

-one else’s.”
+else’s.”

 “But we’re not from Earth,” Ian reminded her.

 “I am, and don’t tell me otherwise,” she warned.
-“Things would work out as they should if
+“Things would work out

-“Eena,” Ian interrupted, “things will work out as they
+“Eena,” Ian interrupted, “things will work out as they should.
+You

-should.
-You just don’t know it yet.”
+just don’t know it yet.”

 They danced without talking through the remainder of the song.
-At its end, Ian went to sit and talk with the
+At its

-dance.
+up in Viidun arms, partnered for another dance.
 There wouldn’t be much rest for

 her.